wqking/eventpp/doc/callbacklist.md

 CallbackList(CallbackList && other) noexcept;
 CallbackList & operator = (const CallbackList & other);
 CallbackList & operator = (CallbackList && other) noexcept;
+void swap(CallbackList & other) noexcept;
 ```

-CallbackList can be copied, moved,  assigned, and move assigned.
+CallbackList can be copied, moved, assigned, move assigned, and swapped.

 #### empty